Climate Change

 Keepmoat was among the very first homebuilders to set long-term and net zero targets via the Science-Based Targets Initiative (SBTI) alongside short term science-based targets.
 All targets are set on a financial year FY22 baseline.

-See our Net Zero Transition Plan here
+See carbon planning and performance in our Net Zero 2025 plan here

 Low carbon developments